jprotzman/signalk-venus-tanks-plugin/README.md

-Even so, there have been a number of attempts at implementing fixes and work-arounds based on the timing of fluid type and tank level data updates but this does not allow disambiguation in installations which have more than one tank of a particular fluid type.
+Even so, there have been a number of attempts at implementing fixes and work-arounds based on the timing of fluid type and tank level data updates but these do not allow disambiguation in installations which have more than one tank of a particular fluid type.

 If you have a multi-channel tank sensor on CAN and you have only one